Lobbying in the United States: Lobbying methods and techniques

 Lobbyists often assist congresspersons with campaign finance by arranging fundraisers, assembling PACs, and seeking donations from other clients.
 Many lobbyists become campaign treasurers and fundraisers for congresspersons.
 This helps incumbent members cope with the substantial amounts of time required to raise money for reelection bids; one estimate was that congresspersons had to spend a third of their working hours on fundraising activity.
 PACs are fairly easy to set up; it requires a lawyer and about $300, roughly.
 An even steeper possible reward which can be used in exchange for favors is the lure of a high-paying job as a lobbyist; according to Jack Abramoff, one of the best ways to "get what he wanted" was to offer a high-ranking congressional aide a high-paying job after they decided to leave public office.
 When such a promise of future employment was accepted, according to Abramoff, "we owned them".
 This helped the lobbying firm exert influence on that particular congressperson by going through the staff member or aide.
 At the same time, it is hard for outside observers to argue that a particular decision, such as hiring a former staffer into a lobbying position, was purely as a reward for some past political decision, since staffers often have valuable connections and policy experience needed by lobbying firms.
 Research economist Mirko Draca suggested that hiring a staffer was an ideal way for a lobbying firm to try to sway their old bosses—a congressperson—in the future.

-Lobbyists, according to several sources, strive for communications which are clear, straightforward, and direct.
 In a one-on-one meeting with a lobbyist, it helps to understand precisely what goal is wanted.
 A lobbyist wants action on a bill; a legislator wants to be re-elected.
 The idea is to persuade a legislator that what the lobbyist wants is good public policy.
 Lobbyists often urge lawmakers to try to persuade other lawmakers to approve a bill.

-Still, persuasion is a subtle business, requiring a deft touch, and carelessness can boomerang.
+Still, persuasion is a subtle business.
 In one instance of a public relations reversal, a lobbying initiative by the Cassidy firm which targeted Senator Robert C. Byrd blew up when the Cassidy-Byrd connection was published in The Washington Post; this resulted in a furious Byrd reversing his previous pro-Cassidy position and throwing a "theatrical temper tantrum" regarding an $18 million facility.
 Byrd denounced "lobbyists who collect exorbitant fees to create projects and have them earmarked in appropriation bills... for the benefit of their clients."